They said yes! Now what?

 Does that mean you shouldn't start work until you do?

-It's really up to you, but if it's a bigger (and thus more expensive) project, I wouldn't recommend starting until you've received your deposit.
+If you’re looking to undertake a larger (or more expensive) project, I wouldn't recommend starting until you've taken a deposit from the client.
 Even when you have a contract in place, that's only worth as much as you're willing to pay a lawyer to have the contract followed in case a client bails on you.

 When onboarding a new client, it's crucial that you don't assume anything about their business or understanding of your services.
 Yes, that means you'll have to spend more time upfront asking questions and explaining exactly what you can do for them and how you'll do it, but it will save you time once you get started because: